nekomangaorg/Neko/README.md

 <img src="./.github/readme-images/screenshots.png" align="center" height="350" />

 ## About:
-This is a <a href="https://mangadex.org/">Mangadex</a> specific fork of <a href="https://github.com/inorichi/tachiyomi">Tachiyomi</a> and <a href="https://github.com/Jays2Kings/tachiyomiJ2K">TachiyomiJ2K</a>.
+This is a <a href="https://mangadex.org/">MangaDex</a> specific fork of <a href="https://github.com/inorichi/tachiyomi">Tachiyomi</a> and <a href="https://github.com/Jays2Kings/tachiyomiJ2K">TachiyomiJ2K</a>.
 This contains features specific to Mangadex that those versions cannot offer.
 It also features almost every feature that J2K has except for other sources, and local sources.
- Note: This fork is Android 7+
+ Note: This fork is for Android 7+

 ## Specific features:
 - Supports native login to MangaDex and supports 2FA
 - MDList support as a tracker
-- Similar Manga recommendations when enabled in settings
+- Similar Manga Recommendations
 - Manually sync of Manga to and from Mangadex follows list
+- Filter by Group in chapter list
+- Look at an additional source for missing chapters not hosted on MangaDex
+- And many more

 ## Download